-Our Primary 6 & 7 pupils took part in a residential week to Edinburgh.
+Our Primary 6 & 7 pupils took part in a residential weekend to Dalguise.
 They all had a thoroughly enjoyable experience.

-We had a very successful Nativity performance and School Pantomime, Christmas Singalong, Burns Afternoon and Celebration of Achievement.
+We had a very successful Nativity performance and School Show, Christmas Singalong, Burns Afternoon, Community Cafe's and Celebration of Achievement.